shaloo/docs.arcana/docs/howto/use-wallet-to-manage-nfts.md

 The {{config.extra.arcana.wallet_name}} automatically fetches the NFTs associated with the wallet address for the chains that are supported by Ankr.
 For non-supported chains, users can manually add the NFTs in the wallet through the **Manage NFT** feature.

-To manually add the NFT, use the **NFT Assets** tab wallet screen and click **Manage**.
+To manually add the NFT, use the **NFT Assets** tab in the wallet and click **Manage**.

 <img class="an-screenshots-noeffects" src="/img/an_wallet_nft_manage_nav.gif" width="20%"/><br></br><br></br>

-This will bring up the **Manage NFTs** wallet screen.
+The **Manage NFT** wallet UI is displayed.

 <img class="an-screenshots-noeffects" src="/img/an_wallet_nft_manage.png" width="20%"/><br></br><br></br>

-You can add, edit and update the NFT details.
-Note that the collection name is automatically fetched and displayed once the correct collection address is entered in the NFT details screen.
+Use the **Manage NFTs** wallet UI to manually add, edit and update the NFT details.
+Note that the NFT collection name is automatically fetched and displayed once the correct collection contract address is entered.
 The NFT owner should have the same wallet address otherwise it cannot be manually added to the {{config.extra.arcana.wallet_name}}.

 The NFT owner can also delete an NFT that is manually added.
 Deleting the NFT simply removes it from the wallet, it does not destroy it.
 A user can always add it back as long as the ownership resides with the user.